wp-plugins/google-syntax/readme.txt

 * <a href="http://3haku.net">Plugin Homepage</a>
 * <a href="http://code.google.com/p/google-code-prettify/">Google Code Prettify</a>

-*This release is compatible with all WordPress versions since 2.1.
-If you are still using an older one, use <a href="http://downloads.wordpress.org/plugin/google-sitemap-generator.2.7.1.zip">version 2.7.1</a> instead.*
+*This release is compatible with all WordPress versions since 2.0. *

 == Installation ==